 3 Essential Oils to Balance Brain Hormones

-Some of these hormones are produced in the brain by the hypothalamus, a pearl size region of the brain located just above the brain stem.
-Your hypothalamus produces both excitatory hormones that stimulate brain activity, and inhibitory hormones that exhibit a more calming effect.
-These brain hormones, in collaboration with your pituitary gland (known as your “master gland”) control all hormonal messages for your endocrine, stress and digestive systems.
+Some of these hormones are produced in the brain by the hypothalamus, a pearl-sized region of the brain located just above the brain stem.
+Your hypothalamus produces both excitatory hormones that stimulate brain activity and inhibitory hormones that exhibit a more calming effect.
+These brain hormones, in collaboration with your pituitary gland (known as your “master gland”), control all hormonal messages for your endocrine, stress, and digestive systems.
 In essence, your hypothalamus and pituitary tell your other endocrine glands to make and release hormones that affect and protect every aspect of your health.

-To this end, it is important that your hypothalamus gauge the hormone levels that are needed in your body.
-To do so, your hypothalamus monitors your body, by both sending and receiving signals to and from your body.
-Your hypothalamus therefore needs to be functioning optimally for the appropriate signals to both be sent and received.
-If the hypothalamus is damaged due to environmental toxins, stress or trauma, incorrect signals may be sent or received and your hormonal health will suffer.
+To this end, your hypothalamus must regulate the hormone levels necessary in your body.
+To do so, your hypothalamus monitors your body by both sending and receiving signals to and from your body.
+Your hypothalamus, therefore, needs to function optimally for the appropriate signals to be both sent and received.
+If the hypothalamus is damaged due to environmental toxins, stress, or trauma, incorrect signals may be sent or received, resulting in impaired hormonal health.

 Hormones Secreted by the Hypothalamus

 Your hypothalamus produces seven key brain hormones.
-Many of these hypothalamic hormones act on the pituitary gland and the target organs controlled by your pituitary, including your adrenal glands, thyroid and sex organs.
+Many of these hypothalamic hormones act on the pituitary gland and the target organs controlled by the pituitary, including the adrenal glands, thyroid, and sex organs.

 2. Corticotropin-Releasing Hormone — Controls your body’s response to physical and emotional stress, and is responsible for suppressing the appetite and stimulating anxiety.